dauparas/website/content/author/admin/_index.md

 organizations = [ { name = "Harvard University", url = "" } ]

 # Short bio (displayed in user profile at end of posts)
-bio = "I am a Postdoctoral Fellow at Harvard University."
+bio = "Postdoctoral Fellow at Harvard working on representation learning."

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

 # List (academic) interests or hobbies
 interests = [
-  "Representation Learning",
+  "Representation learning",
+  "Single-cell RNA data",
-  "Reinforcement Learning",
+  "Reinforcement learning",
-  "Complex biological systems",
-  "Single Cell RNA data"
 ]

 # List qualifications (such as academic degrees)